Press Releases and FAQS

 FOR IMMEDIATE RELEASE:

-NEW NONFICTION EXPLORES SECRET LIFE OF EXPLORER MERIWETHER LEWIS
+NEW BOOK EXPLORES THE SECRET LIFE OF EXPLORER MERIWETHER LEWIS

-Tony L. Turnbow has announced the upcoming release of his new book, Jefferson’s Spy: The Secret Life of Meriwether Lewis
+Tony L. Turnbow has announced the release of his new book, Jefferson’s Spy: The Secret Life of Meriwether Lewis.

-Who killed Meriwether Lewis is one of the oldest unsolved American mysteries.
+The cause of explorer Meriwether Lewis’s death is one of the great American mysteries.
 Three years after co-leading the Lewis and Clark Expedition across the North American continent, the 35-year-old died suddenly on the Natchez Trace, a road so dangerous that travelers called it “The Devil’s Backbone.”

 For more information: